July 4th, 1980

 And, since I brought up the tee-shirt, I guess I’ll start this story with it.
 I got the ELO tee-shirt from my friend, Tina, who went to ELO’s famous “Big Night” concert tour in Pittsburgh in 1978 without me.
 I had wanted to go, and can’t remember now why I could not go, but Tina bought me a tee-shirt that I absolutely loved and that I only ever wore on special occasions.

 Me, Pam, Bonnie, Linda and Dennis are sitting on the picnic table in my parents’ yard at their stone house.
-It was the 4th of July, which meant my parents were having a picnic.
+It was the 4th of July, which meant my parents were having a family picnic.
 In 1980, all five of us kids were married, and four of us had kids of our own, too.
 So, by then the picnics were not the same as when we were younger and all living at home.

 But, back in the day, aunts, uncles, two grandmas and cousins from both mom and dad’s side of the families would come for the family picnic.
 Us kids would play badminton or jarts (a game using huge darts with these dangerously long sharp points that you would throw and try to stick in a ring, that essentially would kill you or at least put your eye out if you were unluckily standing in the wrong place at the wrong time, or were in the path of an errant toss) or dodge ball or go gallivanting out in the woods at Devil’s Canyon (rock formations) and play hide and seek after it got dark.
 We also got to light sparklers after dark.
 Picture a handful of kids running around in the dark with an eight inch wand of pyrotechnic fuel reaching about 3000 degrees Farenheit in each hand!
 The men would drink beer, play horseshoes, then usually switch to poker after it got dark.
 The women would set up all the eats, clean up all the messes, and finally retreat to the kitchen to chat (and laugh hysterically) about adult stuff after it got dark.